fcoomans/HTB-machines/Cypher/README.md

 <SNIP>
 ```

-This is proven, by comparing the `HelloWorldProcedure` name and description as seen in `jd-gui` with the server response.
+This is confirmed, by comparing the `HelloWorldProcedure` name and description as seen in `jd-gui` with the server response.

 ![](images/Pasted%20image%2020250716193606.png)